Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 ## [Staff Support](#staff-support)

 The Director of Operations will be your primary support regarding the DEI component of our program.
 They will be involved in facilitating most of the workshops.
-They’ll also occasionally join Scrum and have office hours if you have questions, want to discuss something about one of the lessons, or just want to talk!
+They'll also occasionally join Scrum and have office hours if you have questions, want to discuss something about one of the lessons, or just want to talk!

 # [Facilities](#facilities)